kptdev/kpt/package-examples/helloworld-set/README.md

 # helloworld-set

-This is a simple package that showcases a kpt package that has a kustomize patch in it.
+This is a simple package that showcases a kpt package that has a number of setters in it.

 ## Steps